I'm a phenomenologist who merges physical theories and observations of the universe to unravel its mysteries.

 As we gather more and more precise measurements small hints of discrepancies between different cosmological probes appeared.
 The expansion rate of the Universe as derived from cosmic microwave background observations differs from direct measurements from the distance ladder.
 Measurements from large scale structure surveys and the cosmic microwave background show different pictures of how cosmological structures grew over time.
 How significant are these discrepancies?
 Can they point toward a radical re-evaluation of our cosmological model?
 Are they just due to residual systematic effects?

-INSPIRE LINK to my publications
+INSPIRE LINK to all my publications

 EFTCAMB is a patch of the public Einstein-Boltzmann solver CAMB, which implements the Effective Field Theory approach to cosmic acceleration.
 The code can be used to investigate the effect of different EFT operators on linear perturbations as well as to study perturbations in any specific DE/MG model that can be cast into EFT framework.
 To interface EFTCAMB with cosmological data sets, we equipped it with a modified version of CosmoMC, namely EFTCosmoMC, creating a bridge between the EFT parametrization of the dynamics of perturbations and observations.

-CosmicFish is a forecasting tool to study what future cosmology will look like.
 This tools is using EFTCAMB and MGCAMB to ensure maximum coverage of cosmological models and will serve two important purposes.
 At first it will allow to optimise model testing, forecasting the expected constraints on several models and parametrizations to select the ones that are better constrained by the data.
 In the second place it will allow the design and optimization of experimental probes that aim at testing gravitational theories.